 Group, Operation and Target creation

-The scope of this test is to create and verify Group, Operation and Target creation.
+The scope of this test is to create a Group, Operation and Target needed for the subsequent tests.
 Upon completion of this test the Client shall have one (1) Group, one (1) Operation and one (1) Target.

 Procedure